 Graziano complained about the poor job the city has been doing in maintaining clean streets.
 “They come sometimes.
 A lot of times they don’t come,” he complained.

-Abdelaziz pointed out Lakeview Avenue is a country road.
-He told Graziano he would call the country to clean up the garbage that has accumulated on the street,
+Abdelaziz pointed out Lakeview Avenue is a county road.
+He told Graziano he would call the county to clean up the garbage that has accumulated on the street,

 Graziano also complained about his taxes.
 “I thought it was 2% in New Jersey.
 What is it, we’re special here?”